break-free/github-agent/README.md

     "GITHUB_REPOSITORY": "The name of the Github repository you want your bot to act upon.
 Must follow the format {username}/{repo-name}.
 Make sure the app has been added to this repository first!", "GITHUB_BRANCH": "The branch where the bot will make its commits.
 Defaults to 'master.'", "GITHUB_BASE_BRANCH": "The base branch of your repo, usually either 'main' or 'master.'
 This is where pull requests will base from.
 Defaults to 'master.'"
+    "OPENAI_API_KEY": "The API Key used for communicating with OpenAI."
 }
 ```